officialnyabuto/Linkd-fund/README.md

 # LinkdFund

-A ledger of influence and intent, where actions speak in tokens and transparency is not an option but a rule.
-For those who know, it keeps things balanced.
+A ledger of influence and intent, where actions speak in tokens and transparency, is not an option but a rule; it keeps things balanced.

 ## Overview